LeonardoFlori/leonardoflori.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!
 I am a first year student in the PhD program in Economics and Finance at Bocconi University.
-I graduated in Economics at University of Pisa while pursuing the honors program at Sant'Anna School of Advanced Studies.
-I was research assistant in both the public and the private sector, and worked in financial markets supervision.
+I got a Master of Science in Economics at University of Pisa while pursuing the honors program at Sant'Anna School of Advanced Studies.
+I was research assistant in both the public and the private sector, studying topics that range from asset pricing to monetary economics, and I worked in financial markets supervision.

+My main research interests are markets micro-structure and efficiency as well as macro-finance.